22 Best Things to do in Niagara Falls, New York, in the Winter

 • The Niagara Power Vista

-Since most seasonal attractions and restaurants are shut down by November, searching for things to do in December, January, February, or March can feel overwhelming.
+Since most seasonal attractions and restaurants shut down by November, searching for things to do in December, January, February, or March can feel overwhelming.
 If you’re wondering if it’s worth going to Niagara Falls in the winter, there are plenty of winter activities in Niagara Falls, NY.

 What closes in Niagara Falls, New York, in the winter?